sunpy/ndcube/docs/explaining_ndcube/arithmetic.rst

 Uncertainty Propagation
 ***********************

-The uncertainty associated with the `~ndcube.NDCube` resulting from the arithmetic operation depends on the uncertainty types of the operands:
+The uncertainty resulting from the arithmetic operation depends on the uncertainty types of the operands:

 - ``NDCube.uncertainty`` and ``NDData.uncertainty`` are both ``None`` => ``new_cube.uncertainty`` is ``None``;
 - ``NDCube`` or ``NDData`` have uncertainty, but not both => the existing uncertainty is assigned to ``new_cube`` as is;